 Custom incentives are based on calculated energy and demand savings, as well as cost effectiveness, and are limited by total project cost.
 This option allows for the greatest flexibility and creativity in design by providing an incentive on a facility-wide scale.
 The projects qualifying under this program are generally more complex and aggressive measures that permanently raise efficiency levels beyond that of standard equipment.

 Subject to the availability of funds, applicants must propose a project that results in annual energy savings.
-Grantees will receive $0.14 per first year annual kilowatt-hour saved, $500-$700 per peak kilowatt saved, and $5 per first year annual MMBtu saved, up to 30 percent of total project costs, whichever is less.
+The grant will be paid at a rate of $0.12 per first year annual kilowatt-hour saved and $5 per first year annual MMBtu up to 30 percent of installed energy efficiency related costs, whichever is less.
 Program funds are limited and must be reserved prior to beginning the project to ensure availability.

 Custom Improvements Grants apply to more complex or one-of-a-kind measures that go beyond the equipment funded by Prescriptive Improvement Grants.
 Custom incentives defray a significant portion of the project costs for high efficiency equipment.
 They are based on incremental cost, calculated energy and demand savings of retrofit projects, cost effectiveness, and are limited by total project cost.
 This option allows for the greatest flexibility and creativity in design by providing an incentive on a facility-wide scale or on targeted assessments that save energy.
 The projects qualifying under this program are generally more complex and include aggressive measures that permanently raise the efficiency levels of standard equipment.